 Lavender (Lavandula angustifolia & Lavandula latifolia) and Lavendin (Lavandula burnatii) are probably the most used and well known essential oils.
-While there are slight differences between these 3 varieties but they all work as sedative and relaxing oils and will work for Tarot.
+While there are slight differences between these 3 varieties, all work as sedative and relaxing oils and will work for Tarot.
 They are also an absolute must have in your pantry to heal superficial skin burns, irritations, menstrual cramps and improve your sleep’s quality.

-Rosewood (Aniba rosaeodora) is a popular scent and is known as a powerful antidepressant.
-In other words, it will make for a relaxing and comforting atmosphere that is extremely favorable for a reading.
+Rosewood (Aniba rosaeodora) is a popular scent and is largely recognized as a powerful antidepressant.
+Because of these soothing properties, Rosewood makes for a relaxing and comforting atmosphere that is extremely favorable for a reading.
 It is especially recommended for Love reading.

 Lemon scent will make your mind more receptive to your environment while purifying the air in the room.

-How to use the oils for a reading
+How to use the oils for your Tarot Reading

 Use an oil diffuser in the room before and while doing the reading.
 Don’t forget to ventilate the room especially after the reading to keep a healthy air and atmosphere.

-You can also apply a drop or two mixed with vegetable oil (coconut, almond or another neutral oil) on your wrists or behind your ears.
-The smell will stay close to you while the oils will also work their magic.
+You can also apply a drop or two mixed with neutral vegetable oil on your wrists or behind your ears.
+The smell will stay close to you while the oils will work their magic.

 Do not use essential oils internally if you are not familiar with the safety guidelines of aromatherapy.
 Remember, these are 100% natural and therefore 100% powerful.

-Buy from a trusted dealer.
-Look up the brand, make sure the latin name is on the bottle along with an expiration date and information about the extraction method.
-The origin is very important as well.
-I obviously recommend using only organic products as these are very strong and no one should ever inhale oils that are polluted by pesticides.
-Keep your oils away from direct sunlight and changing temperatures for optimal conservation.
+I also strongly recommend using organic products only.
+Essential oils are very strong products and one should never inhale oils that are polluted by poisonous chemicals.
+And don’t forget to keep your oils away from direct sunlight and changing temperatures for optimal conservation.

 Last but not least: make sure to treat yourself and your consultant to a herbal infusion while doing the reading.
-Herbal infusions such as Linden blossom teas, camomille teas and fennel teas will keep you calm and hydrated.
+Herbal infusions such as Linden blossom, camomille and fennel will keep you calm and hydrated.
 They are also a bridge between your body and the oils you use in the atmosphere.

 Which essences do you use and love for Tarot?
 Share your tips in the comment section!